The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

-The footprint of artificial disruption is also evident in the distribution of stellar mass loss curves.
-In the right panels of Fig.~\ref{fig:massloss}, we contrast the raw stellar mass loss curves from the simulation with our modelled trajectories, which apply the tidal track to the extrapolated subhalo mass.
-By extrapolating the subhalo evolution, we reveal that many ``lost'' satellites should survive above stellar mass fractions of $f_* \gtrsim 10^{-3}$.
-In the absence of this correction, these systems appear to dissolve as an artifact of the premature numerical disruption of their host subhaloes.
 The difference between the dashed and solid lines in Fig.~\ref{fig:ad} represents this missing satellite population, which is expected to be resolved above the current simulation mass limit but is lost due to numerical effects.
-For the subhalo mass function, the effect is negligible at $m_{\mathrm{sub}} > 10^8 \, \mathrm{M}_{\odot}$.
+For the subhalo mass function, the effect is negligible at $m_{\mathrm{tot}} > 10^8 \, \mathrm{M}_{\odot}$.
 This result aligns with the findings of \citetalias{He2025}, who concluded that artificial disruption is not a significant concern for state-of-the-art simulations.
 We note that while \citetalias{He2025} analyzed the DMO Aquarius simulation (level-2), the effective resolution of the \colibre L200m6 run used here is comparable.
 Aquarius-A2 employs a particle mass resolution of $m_{\rm p} \sim 10^4 \, \mathrm{M}_{\odot}$ to resolve subhaloes within a Milky Way-mass host ($M_{\mathrm{host}} \sim 10^{12} \, \mathrm{M}_{\odot}$), yielding a dynamic range of $m_{\rm p}/M_{\mathrm{host}} \sim 10^{-8}$.
 Similarly, \colibre L200m6 resolves cluster-scale environments ($M_{\mathrm{host}} \sim 10^{14} \, \mathrm{M}_{\odot}$) with $m_{\rm p} \sim 10^6 \, \mathrm{M}_{\odot}$, maintaining the same relative mass resolution of $\sim 10^{-8}$.
 Consequently, we confirm that even with the inclusion of hydrodynamics, the subhalo mass function remains robust against numerical disruption at this resolution level.

 In contrast, the extrapolated stellar mass function begins to deviate from the raw simulation data at $m_* < 10^{10} \, \mathrm{M}_{\odot}$.
 Specifically, within the mass range of $10^9\text{--}10^{9.5} \, \mathrm{M}_{\odot}$, the simulation underpredicts the expected stellar mass function by approximately 20 per cent, even for satellites consisting of hundreds of star particles.
 This discrepancy grows toward lower masses, the ratio of extrapolated to simulated counts reaches 1.5 at $m_* \sim 10^8 \, \mathrm{M}_{\odot}$, which corresponds to the resolution limit of approximately 50 particles in the L200m6.